W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 ### 1. Back office configuration
 After you've installed this plugin some mandatory configuration needs to be performed.
-Whilst in the Umbraco backoffice navigate to GCS > Settings and configure the following fields:
+Whilst in the Umbraco backoffice navigate to GCS > Settings and fill in the following fields:

 - `CX Key`            > The custom search engine ID to use for this request.
 Visit **<https://cse.google.com/all>** to create a new search engine and retrieve the token id.
 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Visit **<https://console.developers.google.com/apis/credentials>** to create an API key or to retrieve an exisiting one.
 Do not forget to enable the Google Custom Search API via Library.